- Video: Introducing Solid Food to Babies

-The digestive systems of babies will become ready for solid food by 4 months or so.
+The digestive systems of babies will become ready for solid food by six months.
 They will also be able to have the physical skills of swallowing solid foods by that time.
 Solid foods for infants should start when your baby shows signs of readiness.

 2. How Should I Introduce Solid Food to My Baby?

 Introducing solid foods to a baby can be done by pureeing, steaming or mashing each item at a time.
-Start with single grain cereals, and graduate to fruits and vegetables.
-Give one type of food for 2-3 days to see if the baby has an allergy to that food.
+Start with fruits, move to boiled lentils, then to rice, ragi, etc. Give one type of food for 2-3 days to see if the baby has an allergy to that food.
 Remember not to add any salt or sugar to the food.
 Start with a small teaspoon, and see how the baby reacts to the feel of the spoon and the texture of food, before giving it to her.
 If the baby refuses, do not force, but try again after a week or so.

 3. How Often and How Much to Feed a Baby

-Start with 1 tablespoon once a day at 4-6 months.
-A 6-month-old baby feeding schedule can be 2 meals of 2-4 tablespoons
+Start with one tablespoon once a day at six months.
+A 6-month-old baby feeding schedule can be two meals of 2-4 tablespoons.

 You need to look out for the readiness of your baby to start solid foods.
 Look for the following signs: